 My entire life’s agenda was contained in this one notebook.
 Not only does it take up less space, but the convenience of looking at my ENTIRE life, instead of one aspect individually has helped to avoid overwhelm and over-scheduling.

 ‣‣‣ I have 3 main areas of my life that I use my bullet journal for: personal, homeschooling and blogging.

-My personal collection contains my Christmas shopping list/gift ideas, cleaning tracker, passwords, etc.
+My personal collection contains my Christmas shopping list/gift ideas, cleaning tracker, passwords, self-care reminders, etc.